standardsemiconductor/VELDT-getting-started/README.md

 ```console
 foo@bar:~/VELDT-getting-started$ mkdir -p demo/blinker && cd demo/blinker
 ```
-Once again, we use [clash-example-project](https://github.com/clash-lang/clash-compiler/tree/master/clash-starters/clash-example-project) as our starting template.
-Copy the `/bin` directory, `cabal.project`, and `clash-example-project.cabal`.
+Once again, we use the [clash-starters simple](https://github.com/clash-lang/clash-starters/tree/main/simple) project as our starting template.
+Copy the `/bin` directory, `cabal.project`, and `simple.cabal`.
 Be sure to update the project name and dependencies.

 Your `cabal.project` file should look similar, note we also include the `veldt.cabal` file from our library; you may need to change the filepath to `veldt.cabal` depending on your file locations:
 ```